List of Indian pickles: Green chili pickle

-Green chili pickle is manufactured in Rajasthan, Karnataka, Maharashtra and other places.
+Green chili pickle is manufactured in Rajasthan, Karnataka, Maharashtra, and other places.
 It is commonly used as a condiment with the main dishes.
 In Rajasthan, it is prepared by slitting chillies length-wise and frying them with ginger, garlic, and green chili pickles.
 Other flavouring agents include mango powder, nimbu ras, and fenugreek.
 It is considered a Rajasthani specialty and is sometimes used as a flavour for Indian snack foods.

 Roselle leaves pickle

-Roselle or Hibiscus leaves pickle (Hibiscus Sabdariffa) is a popular pickle in Andhra Pradesh, where it is known as Gongura pacchadi.
+Roselle or hibiscus leaves pickle (Hibiscus sabdariffa) is a popular pickle in Andhra Pradesh where it is known as gongura pacchadi.
 It is also consumed in Telangana, Tamil Nadu, Maharashtra, and Karnataka.
-In some of India's North-Eastern states, the plant is known as aamelli or mwitha.
+In some of India's northeastern states, the plant is known as aamelli or mwitha.

 Indian pickle

-A dish termed "Indian pickle" may include cabbage, cauliflower, carrot, french beans (green beans), onion, radishes, gherkins, celery, garlic and other foods.
+A dish termed "Indian pickle" may include cabbage, cauliflower, carrot, french beans (green beans), onion, radishes, gherkins, celery, garlic, and other foods.

 Meats

-Meats that are pickled in Indian cuisine include mutton, Fish, pork, quail, partridge, shrimp and lobster.
+Meats that are pickled in Indian cuisine include mutton, Fish, pork, quail, sometimes chicken, shrimp, and lobster.